The plumbing industry holds diverse career paths, good wages and the opportunity for individuals to run their own business.

 However, an understanding of maths and science is vital and those on the tools need a head for heights, the ability to work in cramped conditions and the stamina to complete physically hard work day after day.

-WaterSafe is made up of seven Approved Contractor Schemes, which all offer information and advice for people thinking of joining the industry.
+WaterSafe is made up of six Approved Contractor Schemes, which all offer information and advice for people thinking of joining the industry.